Jony-Jas/Jony-Jas/README.md

 </br>

 - 👀About me:
->>👨‍💻 I’m a "Web & App Developer " and enthusiastic engineer who loves to build and learn new things, no matter big or small.
-I seek opportunities that would sharpen my skills in the field all the while making me a better person personally.
+>>🚀 Passionate "Web & App Developer" and enthusiastic engineer 🛠️, constantly seeking opportunities to learn and grow, no matter the scale.
+Dedicated to building a better future through technology while enhancing personal development. 📈

->>💻 I am a final-year undergrad passionate about software development, web development, artificial intelligence, and blockchain.
-I love exploring new tech stacks and leveraging them to build cool stuff.
+>>🎓 Final-year undergrad with a fervent interest in software development, web development, artificial intelligence, and blockchain.
+Embracing curiosity, I enjoy exploring new tech stacks to craft exciting and innovative projects. 💡
 - 🔨 Languages and Tools:

 <code><img height="35" src="https://github.com/Jony-Jas/Jony-Jas/assets/74784363/93e7f0c2-91e8-4ad4-85ba-6a908f241426"></code>&emsp;